Running an applet with CheerpJ

 In this tutorial you will learn how to run a Java applet in a modern browser by integrating CheerpJ within your page.View demo

-For this tutorial we will use the Pitch applet from NASA’s Beginner’s Guide to Aeronautics.
-This applet shows an interactive animation of an aircraft’s pitch motion.
+For this tutorial we will use the FoilSim applet from NASA’s Beginner’s Guide to Aeronautics.
+This applet shows an interactive simulation of the aerodynamic forces of an aircraft’s wings.
 See more.

 The template project has the following structure:

 To view the example, we need to host the files on a web server.
 Vite is a convenient tool for this, as it automatically reloads the page when the files change.